Robert F. Kennedy Jr. 2024 presidential campaign: Financing

 Kennedy has garnered financial backing from Republicans associated with former President Donald Trump.
 An analysis of the June 30, 2023, campaign finance filings shows that of the individuals who contributed at or near the maximum, those with Republican histories exceeded those with Democratic histories.
 About fifty percent of the total funds raised by American Values 2024, the super PAC that is supporting Kennedy's campaign, were contributed by Timothy Mellon, a longtime Republican mega-donor and Trump supporter.
-Kennedy's campaign finance report also showed substantial support from people who have promoted conspiracy theories.
+Kennedy's campaign finance report also showed substantial support from the anti-vaccine movement.
 Steve Kirsch, a promoter of disinformation about COVID-19 vaccines, donated over $10,000.
 Other notable donors include activist Abby Rockefeller of the Rockefeller family, billionaire Gavin de Becker, and anti-abortion advocate Mark Lee Dickson.

 Party affiliation and personnel changes

 On September 29, 2023, Mediaite reported that Kennedy was reorienting his campaign to run as an independent rather than as a Democrat.

 On October 9, 2023, he confirmed these reports by formally announcing that he would be continuing his presidential bid as an independent candidate.
 The announcement took place at an event held in Philadelphia.
 In his announcement speech, Kennedy criticized the Democratic and Republican parties for functioning as a "uniparty".